-In case you weren’t able to make it out, our culinary director has shared her recipe so you can recreate this tasty dish for your upcoming holiday parties.
+‘Tis the season for Chef Becca’s famous chili!
+Our culinary director has shared her recipe so you can recreate this tasty dish for your upcoming winter parties.
 Pro tip: Pair this chili with our Dundee Hills Pinot Noir for a match made in heaven!

 1 lb choice of meat, mushrooms, or tofu – we used equal parts ground pork, ground beef, braised pork, and braised beef